vapor-community/Imperial/Sources/ImperialKeycloak/Documentation.docc/Documentation.md

 This provides you with an OAuth Client ID and secret you can provide to Imperial.

-## Imperial Integration
+### Imperial Integration

-You can use GitHub with the `ImperialGitHub` package.
+You can use Keycloak with the `ImperialKeycloak` package.
 This expects four environment variables:

 * `KEYCLOAK_CLIENT_ID`
 * `KEYCLOAK_CLIENT_SECRET`